 More workers have become independent contractors in recent years due to the growing gig economy, the rise of remote work, and the ongoing labor shortage.

-This article will explain what a 1099 employee is, how they differ from W-2 employees, and what rules you need to know when hiring a contractor.
+This article will explain what a 1099 employee is, how they differ from traditional W-2 employees, and what rules you need to know when hiring a contractor.

 What is a 1099 employee?